-into the future.
-With such supply certainty, however, comes pre-determined prices that may preclude a buyer from recognizing any cost reductions in the REC or S-REC spot markets.
-The long-term renewable contracts have taken different forms including fullybundled power purchase agreements as well as REC-only unbundled products.
+The procurement strategies for the purchase of RECs and S-RECs have varied from longer-term solicitations to spot purchases.20 The longer-term solicitations, often using an instrument such as a request for proposal, may offer greater assurance for a supply into the future.
+With such supply certainty, however, comes pre-determined pricing that may preclude a buyer from recognizing any cost reductions in the REC or S-REC spot markets.
+Long-term renewable contracts have taken different forms including fully-bundled power purchase agreements as well as REC-only unbundled products.

 Other companies have exhibited a preference for shorter-term transactions, in part due to uncertainty about their future sales and thus their future compliance obligations.
-Long-term cost recovery questions may also be a factor supporting a greater use of shortterm transactions.
+Long-term cost recovery questions may also be a factor supporting a greater use of short-term transactions.
 Shorter-term transactions may offer greater flexibility, but can also expose a buyer to potential market price volatilities.
 A balanced approach may be used to address potential concerns of future supply that result from shorter commitments.

-В. Excusing non-compliance
+B. Excusing non-compliance

-Ohio law permits EDUs and CRES providers to make a force majeure filing to the PUCO to excuse compliance with minimum benchmarks during times when sufficient quantities of renewable energy resources are not reasonably available in the market.20 The PUCO received no force majeure requests in 2016.
+Ohio law permits EDUs and CRES providers to make a force majeure filing to the PUCO to excuse compliance with minimum benchmarks during times when sufficient quantities of renewable energy resources are not reasonably available in the market.21 No force majeure requests were filed with the PUCO in 2017.